 You can also check out her original Lino prints, labels and other beautiful artworks on her Etsy.

 With issue 12 of our horror zine series Knock Knock, we’re coming up to the 3rd year anniversary of creating horror zines. to celebrate we thought we’d do a weekly creators spotlight with some of our zine regulars.
 For our first week we thought it fitting to feature Kevin T. Rogers, the only contributor who has been in every issue of Knock Knock to the date of this article.
+Kevin’s darkly humoured stories are always a pleasure to receive.
+His work strikes the balance of horror and humour perfectly and there is always a clever surprise at the end.
+Kevin has recently had his screenplay Once Bitten adapted into a short film currently touring various film festivals around the world.

 Below we have an interview with Kevin, exploring his writing habits and influences.